Targeted Cross-Validation

 where:

-- is the sum of the weights of the observations contained in the sub data set
+- is the sum of the weights of the observations contained in subset .

-On this basis, the networks structures are learnt using the chosen algorithm, and the network's targeted network performance is computed.
+On this basis, the network structures are learned using the chosen algorithm, and the network’s targeted network performance is computed.

 Parameters

-The learning algorithm and the number of folds shall be chosen from this dialog box:
+The learning algorithm and the number of folds are selected in this dialog box:

-The sample size is calculated depending on the size of the database and the number of folds.
-The samples are chosen randomly in order to avoid the errors that can occur when the database is sorted.
+The sample size is calculated based on the size of the database and the number of folds.
+The samples are chosen randomly to avoid errors that can occur when the database is sorted.

-An output directory can be specified where all intermediate networks learnt from the folds shall be saved with their corresponding database.
+An output directory can be specified where all intermediate networks learned from the folds will be saved with their corresponding datasets.

 Results

-The first panel "results synthesis" displays the global results computed on all the samples for:
+The first panel, “Results synthesis,” displays the global results computed on all samples for:

 - global precision